-Fig. 8a.
-Coupled numerical models of India-Eurasia type of collision as function of the coefficient of erosion.
-These experiments were performed in collaboration with G. Toussaint using numerical setup (Fig. 4, bottom) identical to (Toussaint et al., 2004b).
-The numerical method is identical to that of (Burov et al., 2001 and Toussaint et al., 2004a,b; see also the experiment shown in Fig. 7).
+Fig. 15 Coupled numerical models of India-Eurasia type of collision as function of the coefficient of erosion.
+These experiments were performed in collaboration with G. Toussaint using numerical setup (Fig. 6, bottom) identical to (Toussaint et al., 2004b).
+The numerical method is identical to that of (Burov et al., 2001 and Toussaint et al., 2004a, b; see also the experiment the difference in the convergence mode attained in the numerical experiments (simple shear subduction) and in the analytical models (pure shear).
+For the same convergence rate, subduction resulted in smaller tectonic uplift rates than pure shear collision.
+Consequently, "stable" erosion rates and k values are smaller for subduction than for collision.

+Fig. 16 Evolution of the collision as function of the coefficient of erosion.
 Sub-vertical stripes associated with little arrows point to the position of the passive marker initially positioned across the middle of the foreland basin.
-Displacement of this marker indicates the amount of subduction. Δx is amount of shortening.
-Different brittle-elastic-ductile rheologies are used for sediment, upper crust, lower crust, mantle lithosphere and the asthenosphere (Table 1b)
+Displacement of this marker